The Complete Guide to Moving to a New State

-    Yes, you should go through your clothes and other belongings in order sort what you will and won’t be taking to your new home, this is especially important to do when you’re moving to a new state.
+Yes, you should go through your clothes and other belongings in order to sort what you will and won’t be taking to your new home; this is especially important to do when you’re moving to a new state.

 Aside from sorting through your belongings and getting rid of items you don't need to take with you, you also should pack what you are taking wisely.
 Pack items you're going to want readily available in their own boxes instead of mixing them in with general items.
 Create a packing list so you can easily identify what’s in each box.

 You won’t necessarily know where the closest home store is in your new state, so items like sheets, pillows, blankets, toiletries, and some kitchen items, such as plates and cutlery, should be in their own boxes so you can easily get to them the first few nights you move in.
 If you’re driving, you’re better off keeping these few boxes in your car so you have them right when you arrive at the house.